BiaPyX/BiaPy-doc/source/get_started/installation.rst

 .. note::
     In this installation CUDA 10.2 is installed but if your machine does not support this version, check how you can see it with ``nvidia-smi`` command in the next section, you can find older versions `here <https://pytorch.org/get-started/previous-versions/>`__.

+The next step consist in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.

 Docker installation
 ~~~~~~~~~~~~~~~~~~~